20 Foods Guaranteed to Turn You On

 Sorry, that milk chocolate ice cream doesn't count.
 The difference is that dark chocolate (go for over 70 percent cacao solids) has the highest levels of antioxidant polyphenols and lowest levels of sugar (which can actually diminish sexual drive and desire).
 When ingested, cacao increases levels of the mood-boosting hormone serotonin, which can increase energy and euphoria, while lowering stress levels, which ultimately boosts your sexual desire and makes it easier to reach orgasm.
 And that's not all: the flavanols in cocoa also increase blood flow through the arteries and relaxes blood vessels, according to a study published in the American Journal of Clinical Nutrition.
 This sends blood to all the right regions—both down below and up high in your brain—which can boost sexual pleasure.

 The myth that oysters are aphrodisiacs actually has some merit.
-It’s because the shellfish is full of zinc, and studies have found that women with higher levels of zinc in their system have a higher sex drive than those with lower levels.
-Guys can reap the benefits, too.
-One study showed that six months of zinc supplementation among slightly zinc-deficient elderly men doubled serum levels of testosterone.
-You don’t even have to go over budget: Just a half dozen oysters will shell out nearly three times the RDA.
+It's because the shellfish is full of zinc, and studies have found a connection between zinc levels and testosterone.
+One Nutrition study showed that six months of zinc supplementation among slightly zinc-deficient elderly men doubled serum levels of testosterone.
+You don't even have to go over budget: Just a half dozen oysters will shell out nearly three times the RDA.

 Ginger root, famous for its belly soothing properties, can also improve your sex life by aiding blood flow down to your nether regions.
-Consuming a mere teaspoon of the stuff a few times a week is all you need to reap the benefits, according to a study in the International Journal of Cardiology.
+Consuming ginger can help to reduce high blood pressure, which ultimately will help to increase blood flow, according to a study in BMJ Open.
 The spice has also been shown to boost levels of testosterone and sperm viability in men.

-Here’s yet another reason to savor the yolks: The yellow is rich in dietary cholesterol, a type of fat that actually serves as a building block for testosterone.
-If your diet is lacking this and other healthy fats, your body won’t be able to synthesize this important hormone.
+Here's yet another reason to savor the yolks: The yellow is rich in dietary cholesterol, a type of fat that actually serves as a building block for testosterone.
+If your diet is lacking this and other healthy fats, your body won't be able to synthesize this important hormone.
 Curious about which carton to pick up at the supermarket?
-Don’t miss our exclusive report: 26 Things You Need to Know Before Buying a Carton of Eggs.
+Don't miss our exclusive report: how to decode an egg carton.

 It's no secret that fatty fish like wild salmon and tuna are overflowing with omega-3 fatty acids, but here's something you may not know: The macronutrient not only benefits your heart, but it also raises dopamine levels (the feel-good hormone) in the brain.
 This spike in dopamine improves circulation and blood flow, triggering arousal.
 There's more: "Dopamine will make you feel more relaxed and connected to your partner, which makes sex more fun," adds Nelson.